 “As a result, morale is high and relationships between staff, students, parents and the proprietor are good.”

-“Parents generally have a good working relationship with the school.
+“Parents generally have a good working relationship with the british school.
 The returned questionnaires to the parents’ survey, while low in number, are supportive.”

 “Provision for Early Years is very effective.
 Children make a secure start to their education.
 Teachers know their subject and understand how young children learn.”